IvannKurchenko/blog-data-prototyping/POST.md

                   currency: String)
 ```

-Despite the fact, that for now our app will produce only single financial recommendation, domain model was designed
-keeping in mind system flexibility and covering other use cases, such as shopping online or abroad.
+Despite the fact, that for now, our app will produce only a single financial recommendation, the domain model was designed keeping in mind system flexibility and covering other use cases, such as shopping online or abroad.

-So let's consider recommendation we are going to generate:
+So let's consider the recommendation we are going to generate:

-Application calculates total amount of money spend on restaurants in workweek during current and previous month.
+The application calculates the total amount of money spent on restaurants in the workweek during the current and previous month.
-If those values differs on more than 75%, we can suggest optimizing expenses in this category.
+If those values differ by more than 75%, we can suggest optimizing expenses in this category.
 For simplicity, let's say we generate this report once per month.

 ```scala